Justin Bieber Rocks Rio With Epic Purpose Show: Parties With Pals, Pretty Female

 — JustinBieberCrew.com (@JBCGiveaway) March 30, 2017

-An engaged Bieber delivered bangers such as “Where Are U Now,” “Sorry,” “What Do You Mean” and a slew of older chart-toppers to the rapturous Brazilian audience, who sang along with every song and screamed excitedly throughout the Canadian’s 90 minutes extravaganza.
+An engaged Bieber delivered bangers such as “Where Are U Now,” “Sorry,” “What Do You Mean,” and a slew of older chart-toppers to the rapturous Brazilian audience, who sang along with every song and screamed excitedly throughout the Canadian’s 90-minute extravaganza.

 Check out this crowd of Beliebers tonight at the #PurposeTourStadiums in Rio de Janeiro, Brazil tonight!
 Wow!